Dead Sea: Biblical period

-Greek and Roman period
+Hellenistic and Roman period

-Aristotle wrote about the remarkable waters around c.340 BC.
-The Nabateans and others discovered the value of the globs of natural asphalt that constantly floated to the surface where they could be harvested with nets.
-The Egyptians were steady customers, as they used asphalt in the embalming process that created mummies.
-The Ancient Romans knew the Dead Sea as "Palus Asphaltites" (Asphalt Lake).
+Greek and Jewish writers report that the Nabateans had monopolistic control over the Dead Sea.

-The Dead Sea was an important trade route with ships carrying salt, asphalt and agricultural produce.
-Multiple anchorages existed on both sides of the sea, including in Ein Gedi, Khirbet Mazin (where the ruins of a Hasmonean-era dry dock are located), Numeira and near Masada.
+Archaeological evidence shows multiple anchorages existing on both sides of the sea, including in Ein Gedi, Khirbet Mazin (where the ruins of a Hasmonean-era dry dock are located), Numeira and near Masada.

-King Herod the Great built or rebuilt several fortresses and palaces on the western bank of the Dead Sea.
-The most famous was Masada, where in 70 CE a small group of Jewish zealots fled after the fall of the destruction of the Second Temple.
-The zealots survived until 73 CE, when a siege by the X Legion ended in the deaths by suicide of its 960 inhabitants.
-Another historically important fortress was Machaerus (מכוור), on the eastern bank, where, according to Josephus, John the Baptist was imprisoned by Herod Antipas and died.

-Also in Roman times, some Essenes settled on the Dead Sea's western shore; Pliny the Elder identifies their location with the words, "on the west side of the Dead Sea, away from the coast ... [above] the town of Engeda" (Natural History, Bk 5.73); and it is therefore a hugely popular but contested hypothesis today, that same Essenes are identical with the settlers at Qumran and that "the Dead Sea Scrolls" discovered during the 20th century in the nearby caves had been their own library.

 Josephus identified the Dead Sea in geographic proximity to the ancient Biblical city of Sodom.
 However, he referred to the lake by its Greek name, Asphaltites.

-Various sects of Jews settled in caves overlooking the Dead Sea.
-The best known of these are the Essenes of Qumran, who left an extensive library known as the Dead Sea Scrolls.
+Herod the Great, king of Judaea, built or rebuilt several fortresses and palaces along the western shore of the Dead Sea, with Masada being the most famous.
+Another historically important fortress was Machaerus (מכוור), on the eastern bank, where, according to Josephus, John the Baptist was imprisoned by Herod Antipas and died.

+During the Hellenistic and Roman periods, some Essenes, an ascetic Jewish sect, settled along the western shore of the Dead Sea.
+Roman historian Pliny the Elder identifies their location with the words, "on the west side of the Dead Sea, away from the coast... [above] the town of Engeda" (Natural History, Bk 5.73).
+Based on this, It is widely accepted, though still debated, that the Jewish community at Qumran was part of the Essene sect, and that the "Dead Sea Scrolls" discovered in nearby caves during the 20th century were their library.

+The Dead Sea region was active during the First Jewish–Roman War (66–73 CE).
+Early in the conflict, a group of Sicarii, a radical Jewish sect, seized control of the fortress of Masada and killed the Roman garrison stationed there.
+After their leader was killed in Jerusalem, the Sicarii fled to Masada and took refuge in the fortress.
+In 68 CE, Roman commander Vespasian, tasked with suppressing the Jewish revolt, arrived at the Dead Sea and tested its buoyancy by throwing bound, non-swimmer captives into the water.
+Archaeological evidence suggests that around this time, the Qumran community was destroyed.
+The Sicarii at Masada continued to resist the Romans after the destruction of the Second Temple in 70 CE, holding out until 73/74 CE, when a siege by the Roman Legio X Fretensis resulted in the deaths of 960 inhabitants by suicide, according to Josephus.
+The Roman camps surrounding Masada were constructed by Jewish slaves who received water from nearby towns, which were supplied with drinking water from the Ein Feshcha springs and other nearby sweetwater sources.

 The town of Ein Gedi, mentioned many times in the Mishna, produced persimmon for the temple's fragrance and for export, using a secret recipe.
 "Sodomite salt" was an essential mineral for the temple's holy incense, but was said to be dangerous for home use and could cause blindness.
-The Roman camps surrounding Masada were built by Jewish slaves receiving water from the towns around the lake.
-These towns had drinking water from the Ein Feshcha springs and other sweetwater springs in the vicinity.